popbr/data-integration/Project/Database-IO/ReadMe.md

 ### Login Information
 Login Information for SQL can be found here:
->*data-integration/Project/Database-IO/target/LoginInfo.xml*
+>*data-integration/Project/Database-IO/target/LoginInfoTemplate.xml*

- To change a specific username and password, like SQL, look for that entity's heading and edit the tag contents for Username or Password.
+ To change a specific username and password, like SQL, you must create a new file, titled *LoginInfo.xml* in the *data-integration/Project/Database-IO/target/* folder.
+To do this efficiently, copy and rename the *LoginInfoTemplate.xml* file.
+Then edit the username and password fields to match the required information.

 ### Websites Scanned
 Websites you wish to be scanned can be added/found in: